Superfund Site Profile

-The 80-acre Reilly Tar & Chemical Corporation/St. Louis Park Plant site is located near the intersection of Louisiana Avenue and US Highway 7 in the city of St. Louis Park, in Hennepin County, Minnesota.
+The 80-acre Reilly Tar & Chemical Corporation/St. Louis Park Plant site (Reilly site) is located near the intersection of Louisiana Avenue and U.S. Highway 7 in the city of St. Louis Park, in Hennepin County, Minnesota.
 A site map is found here.
 From 1917 to 1972, Republic Creosoting Company, owned by Reilly Industries, operated a coal tar distillation and wood treatment facility at the site.
 The facility discharged thousands of gallons per week of wastewater in several ditches that flowed to an adjacent peat bog.
 The wastes generated at the site were mostly polycyclic aromatic hydrocarbons, which contaminated soil at the site, the peat bog, and groundwater beneath the site.
 Six drinking water wells in St. Louis Park, and one in the city of Hopkins, were closed due to contamination.

 The remedy left contaminated soil in place at the site, covered by clean soil.
 Periodically, the city conducts work at the site that requires digging.
-Plans for the work, including safe handling of any contaminated soils that are found, and air monitoring to protect workers and nearby residents, are approved by EPA and MPCA.
-In 2002 the city redeveloped the site into Louisiana Oaks Park.
+Plans for the work, including safe handling of any contaminated soils that are found, and air monitoring to protect workers and nearby residents, are approved by EPA and the Minnesota Pollution Control Agency.